 The zero in 4:2:0 means that Cb and Cr are sampled at half the vertical resolution of Y. MPEG-1 and MPEG-2 use 4:2:0, but the samples are taken at different intervals.
 By the time MPEG-2 came along, it was known that 4:2:2 coding was often converted to 4:2:0, which is why MPEG-2 sampling more closely lines up with the 4:2:2 pattern.
 H.261/263 also uses 4:2:0.

 Engineers use the 4:n:n nomenclature loosely to refer to relative bandwidths of analog signals.
-For example, if digital RGB signals (computer graphics) are converted to analog color difference signals (YPbPr), it starts off at 4:4:4 YPbPr.
-When appropriately filtered prior to sampling, it might be characterized as 4:2:2 YPbPr.
+For example, if digital RGB signals in the computer are converted to analog color difference signals (YPbPr), they start out at 4:4:4 YPbPr.
+When filtered prior to sampling, they might be characterized as 4:2:2 YPbPr.
 See YPbPr

 Slightly confusing because the outputs on the back of this DVD player are analog, correctly identified as Y, Pb and Pr, not the digital Y, Cb and Cr.